 The algorithm for IW detection (Section 3.2.1) uses several parameters that affect its sensitivity and the false alarm rate.
 To achieve better performance and improve the accuracy of detection results this algorithm has been additionally tuned using test ASAR images of IWs.

-The test data we used were the scene in Figure 5(a) (Celtic Sea, 13th July 2011) chosen to have as many IWs as possible, and all scenes from 14 consecutive days during which no genuine IWs were observed (1st to 14th July 2009).
+The test data we used were the scene in Figure 5(a) (Celtic Sea, 13th July 2011) chosen to have as many IWs as possible, and all scenes from 14 consecutive days during which no genuine IWs were observed visually (1st to 14th July 2009).
 Images of the original data superimposed with detected edges were manually inspected for errors, both false negative (where an IW-like edge was visible) and false positive (where no IW-like edge was visible, or it was not part of a wave train).
 Images were displayed at each stage of the algorithm, allowing us to see the effect of each stage.
 Before tuning, the default parameters were: lower Canny threshold CL=0.02; upper Canny threshold CU=0.2; smoothing sigma σ=3.

 Based on previous experience of front detection, we tried upper Canny thresholds from 0.3 to 0.9 and a lower threshold of 0.1.
 The upper threshold of 0.5 detected some clear IW-like features not detected by higher thresholds, whereas 0.3 detected more IWs but significantly increased the number of false detections.
 We decided to err on the side of ensuring detection of IWs with more false positives and filter out the false positives at a later stage of processing (Section 3.2.3).
 Further reducing the lower Canny threshold resulted in many more false positives with no apparent gain in IW detection.
-We did not try changing the smoothing sigma σ, as the chosen value was considered to be reasonable.
+We did not try changing the smoothing sigma, as the chosen value was considered to be reasonable.
 Final parameters after tuning were: lower Canny threshold CL=0.1; upper Canny threshold CU=0.3; smoothing sigma σ=3 .
 The resulting detected edges are shown in Figure 5(c)-(d).